avstudnitz/AvS_ScopeHint/readme.markdown

 See the [screenshot](http://www.avs-webentwicklung.de/fileadmin/modules/AvS_ScopeHint.png) to get an overview about what the module does.

 Works for category and product editing too.

+Now displays the configuration code (which is used for Mage::getStoreConfig) with the configuration fields.

 Requirements
 ------------